-Note: Since a voltmeter measures overall state of charge, you'll need a hydrometer to determine whether individual cells are fully charged.
+Note: Since a voltmeter measures the overall state of charge, you'll need a hydrometer to determine whether individual cells are fully charged.
 When using a hydrometer, top off and charge batteries before taking measurements.
 To prevent inaccurate readings: test at ~70°F or use a temperature-compensating hydrometer.

 Smart chargers offer numerous benefits over conventional chargers.
 Here are a few:

-- Deliver an optimal charge every time
+- Deliver an optimal charge every time.

-- Equalize or "float" batteries – that is, deliver a low-level charge to balance cells
+- Equalize or "float" batteries – that is, deliver a low-level charge to balance cells.

-- Record your installation date on the battery with a grease pencil, or in a logbook.
+- Record your installation date on the battery with a grease pencil or in a logbook.

-- Tie down batteries tightly using a battery box or bracket.
+- Tie-down batteries tightly using a battery box or bracket.
 (Double-check to confirm it meets American Boat and Yacht Council specifications.)